fronto/package_challenge/README.md

 the weight and cost as part and parcel of the recursive generation of combinations of items, would be a way of reducing and re-using computations.
 Perhaps this is necessary for larger input sets?
-All combinations will still have to be computed, but doing it "on the fly" as part of generating the combinations should provide oportunities for re-use.
+All combinations will still have to be computed, but doing it "on the fly" as part of generating the combinations should provide opportunities for re-use.
 Please let me know if you want me to introduce this...

+Although no SLA was specified I did implement an end-to-end test with a 2s timout on an input row with the upper bound of 15 items to make sure that the computations take place in a reasonable amount of time.
+On my hardware the row was processed in about 200ms, therefore 2s is a very generous timeout that should work on most machines.

+With the above stated benchmark in mind I decided not to compromise the simplicity or the the algorithm to squeeze some extra performance.

 Generally I do not comment my code that much, as I believe one should only comment what the code cannot say.
 For the most part I try to use meaningful variable, method and class names.